Geonovum/respec-utils/README.md

 For the Github repository:
 1. make sure the ReSpec document has it's **own, exclusive GitHub repository** and the document is in the root directory of the repository
     1. all media files (e.g. images) shall be placed in the directory ```./media/``` in the repository.
 This is the only directory that will be copied the publication server
 1. a webhook to the proper PHP page is created in the GitHub repository, for events of type ```release```.
-Go to the Settings of the repository and add a webhook:
+Go to the Settings of the repository, then choose Webhooks in the left-side menu and add a webhook:
     1. set the Payload URL to the full URL of the ```releasecreated.php``` script (ask the Geonovum ReSpec maintainers for this URL when setting up the webhook)
     1. content type ```application\x-www-form-urlencoded```
     1. make sure that the secret is set correctly (ask the Geonovum ReSpec maintainers for this secret when setting up the webhook)
+    1. set the events that trigger the webhook:
+      1. choose "Let me select individual events", then
       1. set individual events to: Releases (others won't be processed)

 Configure the domain and document shortname:
 1. make sure there is an entry in ```pubDomainList.json``` for the publication domain and the shortname of the document.
 Ask the Geonovum ReSpec maintainers to create this.